formation-res/fluent-kotlin/README.md

 - Create some `.flt` files with translations for different locales
 - Create a `Localization` instance and register your locales.

 Please refer to the unit tests for detailed examples.
+Also, check out our [Full Stack Kotlin](https://github.com/formation-res/kt-fullstack-demo) project, which integrates this library to add translations.